Steve Young: Records and legacy

-In 1999, he was ranked No. 63 on The Sporting News list of the 100 Greatest Football Players.
+In 1999, Young was ranked No. 63 on The Sporting News list of the 100 Greatest Football Players.
 Young was elected to the Pro Football Hall of Fame on February 5, 2005; he was the first left-handed quarterback to be so honored.
-He was enshrined August 7, 2005.
-His induction speech was given by his father, LeGrande "Grit" Young.
+Young was enshrined August 7, 2005, and his induction speech was given by his father, LeGrande "Grit" Young.

 The San Francisco 49ers had his No. 8 jersey retired during a halftime ceremony against the New England Patriots on October 5, 2008.
-He was the 11th player in team history to receive this honor.
+Young was the 11th player in team history to receive this honor.
 He is also the only 49er in team history to wear No. 8.